March 29, 2014

 Thursdays from 6 p.m. to 9 p.m., pianist-vocalist Robin Connell plays in the Lumber Baron Bar at the Amway Grand Plaza Hotel, 187 Monroe Avenue N.W., Grand Rapids.
 See www.robinconnell.com.

 Thursdays, 7 p.m. – 10 p.m.
 “The Mood Swings” swing a taste at Eurobistro, 6450 28th Street S.E., Grand Rapids.
 With drummer Milt Szernick, bassist Jeff Beavin, keyboards by Ed Dublis, saxophone by Charlie Royce and the voices of Angie or Hanna Royce, this band comes to play for you listening pleasure.
-They’ll play every other Thursday in March, the 13th and 27th.
+They’ll play every other Thursday.
 Information from (616) 719 – 2017.

-Thursdays at 7 p.m. jazz at the Red Rooster Tavern, 2998 Scenic Drive, Muskegon.
+Thursdays at 7 p.m. jazz at the Red Rooster Tavern, 2998 Scenic Drive, Muskegon, resumes in April.
 Drummer Tim Johnson is music director for this series of live local jazz talent.
 See www.redroostertavern.com or phone (231) 744 – 4006.

 Fridays, 7 p.m. the John Shea Trio plays at the J.W.
 Marriot Hotel, 235 Louis Street N.W., Grand Rapids.
 (616) 242 – 1448